macks22/nsf-award-data/docs/duplicate-record-detection.md

 http://docs.oracle.com/javase/tutorial/jdbc/basics/processingsqlstatements.html)
 should be sufficient for our purposes.

-Below, the approach for each particular entity is laid out in more detail.
+Regardless of which algorithm is used, the general methodology will be the same;
+this is laid out for each entity below.

 ### Directorate